Agent-Based Optimal Control for Image Processing: Total variation minimisation

-It is worth noticing that for $0 < \rho <\joinrel< 1$ the Laplacian term can become arbitrarily small.
-This means that now, by tuning the parameter $\rho$, we can mitigate diffusion, which is the cause of the blur effect in the tests presented in Section \ref{sec:test_dal}.
+for $w \in \R^{N\times 2}$, with the usual reflective boundary conditions \eqref{eq: reflective_boundary}.
+In particular, the terminal condition for the adjoint state $\lambda$ is now \eqref{eq: admm_terminal} computed at $c(T)$.
+It is worth noting that for $0 < \rho <\joinrel< 1$ the Laplacian term can become arbitrarily small.
+This means that now, by tuning the parameter $\rho$, we can mitigate diffusion, which is the cause of the blur effect in the tests presented in Section~\ref{sec:test_dal}.